argodev/studies/ot_survey/OT_Class_08_Manuscript.md

 Welcome to the second half of the Old Testament class!
 So far we’ve worked our way through Israel’s history up through David and then side-stepped into the wisdom literature: Job, Psalms, and Proverbs — essentially the wisdom required by Israel’s kings to act as the rulers of God’s people on God’s behalf.
 This morning, we finish up the wisdom literature with Ecclesiastes and the Song of Songs and then return to the historical books with 1 and 2 Kings.

-As we get into these books, let me frame how you should think of them.
-In many ways, these books function as commentary on Genesis 2 and 3.
-Like Proverbs, the Song of Songs is a “how to” manual for exercising dominion, as Adam and Eve were commanded to in Genesis 2.
-But whereas Proverbs focuses on the command to work and care for the Garden — wisdom for our “day jobs” within God’s kingdom, so to speak, the Song of Songs focuses on the other side of the creation mandate: being fruitful and increasing in number.
-In many ways, the Song of Songs is all about Genesis 2:25—“the man and his wife were both naked and were not ashamed.”
-What does that union look like?
-Read the Song of Songs.

 Now, if Proverbs and the Song of Songs in general give us wisdom for operating in the world that should be, the world of Genesis 2, Ecclesiastes is commentary on the world of Genesis 3.
 The world of the fall.
 What does it look like to search for meaning in a world wracked by sin?
 That’s Ecclesiastes.

-That’s a key difference between these two books.
-One thing they have in common is how easy it is in both books to get lost in the twists and turns and miss the main message.
+One thing the first two books have in common is how easy it is in both books to get lost in the twists and turns and miss the main message.
 That’s why Ecclesiastes and the Song are often mined for pithy quotes but rarely understood as whole books.
-So it’s our goal today to try to understand Solomon’s intent in writing, and the one point he’s trying to make in each book.
-It’s a big task, so let’s get started.
-We’ll begin with Ecclesiastes.
+So it’s our goal today to try to understand the author's intent in writing, and the one point he’s trying to make in each book.

 # ECCLESIASTES

 ## Context

 First, some context.
 Chapter 1, verses 1 and 12 tell us that the author was a son of David[^1].
 Which one?
 It could have been Solomon or a much later descendant.
-I’ll simply refer to him as Solomon.
 But with nothing historically to place him in the book ends up having a timeless presence among us, not dissimilar to Job.
 So how do we establish some context for this book within redemptive history?

 A few thoughts for you.
-First, we can think of this book, as I mentioned before, as a how-to guide to life in a fallen world.
+First, we can think of this book as a how-to guide to life in a fallen world.
 In that sense, it sits atop the story line of redemptive history, applicable to all time.
 Second, we can think of this book as it was used by the first compilers of the Old Testament.
 Though not inspired, this tradition is nonetheless informative.
 In that initial ordering, the ordering that Jesus would have been taught, Ecclesiastes sits near the end of the Bible with material written after the exile, between Esther and Daniel, Ezra, and Nehemiah.
 In that sense, Ecclesiastes may have been positioned as an answer to the meaninglessness life in and after exile.
 It gets to the existential questions raised by a people who had lost their land, their temple, their nationhood, and as a result, their identity.

-Well, with that as background, what is the message of this book?

 ## Theme